How to Get to Val Thorens

 How long is the transfer to Val Thorens?

 Transfer times depend on your starting point and road conditions.
-As a guide: Geneva to Val Thorens is around 2 hours 45 minutes, Chambéry around 1 hour 30 minutes, Lyon around 2 hours 30 minutes, Grenoble around 2 hours 30 minutes, and Moûtiers station around 45 minutes.
-Private transfers are usually more direct, while shared services may take longer due to additional stops.
+As a guide: Geneva to Val Thorens is around 2 hours 30 minutes to 2 hours 45 minutes, Chambéry around 1 hour 30 minutes, Lyon around 2 hours 30 minutes, Grenoble around 2 hours 30 minutes, and Moûtiers station around 45 minutes.

 Which is the closest train station to Val Thorens?